IanSSenne/ch-refactor-marketing/README.md

 - refactored html and css to use classes over ids for styling
 - added meaningful alt attributes to images
 - changed the h2 in the footer to an h4
+- change the title to be more relevent
+- add meta tags for description and viewport

 ## configurations